PyPOTS: A Python Toolkit for Machine Learning on Partially-Observed Time Series: Project Concentration

-\texttt{PyPOTS} project follows PEP 8 Python code style guide.
-Code coverage is published on and tracked by \textit{Coveralls}~\footnote{\url{https://coveralls.io/}}, a web-based code coverage service.
-And code maintainability is evaluated by \textit{Code Climate}~\footnote{\url{https://codeclimate.com/}}, an automated tool for software quality insurance. \texttt{PyPOTS} currently has 85\% overall code coverage and 95\% maintainability (rated \textbf{A}), and the development team is keeping increasing the numbers.
-The code standards and these measurements are conducted to ensure the code quality of all pull requests from open-source community collaboration.
+\paragraph{Code Quality Assurance.} \texttt{PyPOTS} project follows PEP 8 Python code style guide.
+Code coverage is published on and tracked by \href{https://coveralls.io}{\textit{Coveralls}}, a web-based code coverage service.
+And code maintainability is evaluated by \href{https://sonarcloud.io}{\textit{SonarQube Cloud}}, an automated tool for software quality assurance. \texttt{PyPOTS} currently has 85\% overall code coverage and 95\% maintainability (rated rank \textbf{A}).
+The code standards and these measurements are conducted to ensure the code quality and also to serve as safeguards for all pull requests from the open-source community.